SeReCo-Graduate-School/sereco-graduate-school.github.io/2025/autumn-workshop.md

 We invite you to join the Workshop 2025 of the Doctoral College for Semantics, Reasoning and Coordination.

-The Workshop will be hosted on 4th and 5th of September 2025 in Saint Etienne, France, and is open to all PhD students and researchers of the participating organizations:
+The Workshop will be hosted on 4th and 5th of September 2025 in Saint-Étienne, France, and is open to all PhD students and researchers of the participating organizations:

 - Ecole des Mines Saint-Étienne
 - Friedrich-Alexander-Universität Erlangen-Nürnberg